-Form of Development Exceptions Advertisement and/or advertising hoarding Advertisement and/or advertising hoarding where the development achieves at least one of (a) or (b): (a) is adjacent to a road with a speed limit of less than 80 km/h (b) has an advertisement area of 2 square metres or less and achieves all of the following: (i) the message contained thereon relates entirely to a lawful use of land (ii) the advertisement is erected on the same allotment as the use it seeks to advertise (iii) the advertisement will not result in more than two advertisements on the allotment.
-Bulk handling and storage where it is located within the Township Fringe Policy Area 4 Community centre Consulting room Commercial forestry where it is located in the Township Fringe Policy Area 4 Educational establishment Fuel depot where it is located in the Township Fringe Policy Area 4 Horticulture involving the growing of olives Except where the location for the growing of olives achieves (a) and (b): (a) at least 500 metres from all of the following: (i) a National Park (ii) a Conservation Park (iii) a Wilderness Protection Area (iv) the edge of a substantially intact stratum of native vegetation greater than 5 hectares in area
+Form of Development Exceptions

+Advertisement and/or advertising hoarding Advertisement and/or advertising hoarding where the development achieves at least one of (a) or (b): (a) is adjacent to a road with a speed limit of less than 80 km/h (b) has an advertisement area of 2 square metres or less and achieves all of the following: (i) the message contained thereon relates entirely to a lawful use of land (ii) the advertisement is erected on the same allotment as the use it seeks to advertise (iii) the advertisement will not result in more than two advertisements on the allotment.

+Amusement machine centre

+Caravan park

+Consulting room

+Educational establishment

+Horticulture involving the growing of olives Except where the location for the growing of olives achieves (a) and (b): (a) at least 500 metres from all of the following: (i) a National Park (ii) a Conservation Park (iii) Wilderness Protection Area (iv) the edge of a substantially intact stratum of native vegetation greater than 5 hectares in area (b) 50 metres from the edge of a substantially intact stratum of native vegetation 5 hectares or less in area.

+Hospital

+Hotel

+Indoor recreation centre